Skip to Peer/Group information

 Revisiting grounding tools, safety and support

 • Have struggled with living with a narcissistic partner my whole life - I’m a 37 y/o old male and it’s finally started to impact my career, so I needed to get better.
-You all have helped me so much by being open and vulnerable.
-Makes me feel like I am not crazy, and I am not alone.
+You all have helped me so much.

 Sunil